How to Transform Papercraft into a Plastic Like Hardness

 Acrylic Varnish

-But why must we choose spray cans and not brush?
-Spraying will not runs the ink on our models while brushing with acrylic varnish will runs the ink.
+Now, why choose spray cans over brushes?
+Spraying ensures that the ink on your model won’t run, while brushing with acrylic varnish can smudge or damage the ink.

 PVA Primer